werner33/AdvancedBasicsForWeb/TestingFEComponents.md

     Run `npm test` and voila, just like that you will run your first test and see it pass.

+    You should see something like this:

+    ```
+    PASS  src/App.test.js
+        ✓ renders learn react link (35 ms)

+    Test Suites: 1 passed, 1 total
+    Tests:       1 passed, 1 total
+    Snapshots:   0 total
+    Time:        3.666 s
+    Ran all test suites related to changed files.

+    Watch Usage: Press w to show more.
+    ```

+    We see that 1/1 tests has passed!
+Go ahead and press `ctrl + c` to stop the testing process.

+3. Let's Look at the First Test

     Go ahead and open `src/App.test.js`.
 You'll see code like this:

     ```